Ellavut Cimirtuq (Our World Is Changing)

 Attend A Screening

-Find a local screening of the film
+Find a local screening of the film or host one in your community.

 – NO SCREENINGS SCHEDULED –